Please find below a list of the most common 1:32 Scale Slot car tuning tips.

 If you find High and Low spots on the rims, then they will need to be sanded flat.
 This can be done using a tyre truer or buy putting power to the car and placing it on a wooden block with sandpaper.
 This is the best way to achieve a nice and true rim.
 Vibrations should disappear once the rims is round and true.
 Now that the rims are true, It's time to place your Tyres back over the rims and start the sanding process all over again!
 After a little while you should notice no more Hopping.

-You will need a setup board for this, (Or find an old DVD cover and cut a slot in it).
-Now the main aim is to check the ride height of the guide and front wheels (tyres).
+Just like the rear end we still need to make sure the front axle and tyres are true also.
+For this you will need a setup board, ( Or find an piece of 12mm MDF or something similar and cut a slot in it for the guide ).
+The main aim is to check how much of the guide is in the slot as well as the ride height of the front wheels (tyres).
 The easiest way to get the most of the guide into the slot is to sand down the tyres to the right diameter.
-Although on some cars, this can result in a lot of sanding.
-Another method is to place a copper sleeve over the axle and to a set to a determined height.
+On some cars, this can result in a lot of sanding so another method is to place a brass / copper sleeve over the axle and to a set to a determined height.

-If your going to sand the tyres down, you will need to do this at a slow speed.
+If you are going to sand the tyres down, then you will need to do this at a slow speed, otherwise you may melt the tyres./p>

 If you find that your guide is to loose, Then apply some glue to the edge of the Guide hole and wait until dry.
 Now find a drill bit with the correct size you need and hand twist the guide hole to remove the unwanted glue.
 Replace the guide and add a little oil.